 Outline the pertinent regulations and standards governing environmental quality, safety and health, protection of sensitive areas, protection of endangered species, siting and land use control at the national and local levels.
-The examination of the legislation should include at minimum, legislation such as The NRCA Act, The Housing Act, The Road Traffic Act, The Town and Country Planning Act, Building Codes and Standards, Development Orders and Plans and the appropriate international convention/protocol/treaty where applicable.
+The examination of the legislation should include at minimum, legislation such as The NRCA Act, The Public Health Act, The Town and Country Planning Act, The Factories Act, Building Codes and Standards, Development Orders and Plans and the appropriate international convention/protocol/treaty where applicable.
+Emphasis on requirements under NRCA air quality regulations and emission standards is necessary as is reference to wastewater standards.